SamChou19815/sampl/DESIGN_DOCS.md

 [the environment model](http://www.cs.cornell.edu/courses/cs3110/2018sp/l/18-env-model/lec.pdf) with immutable data structures provided by [Okaml-Lib](https://github.com/SamChou19815/Okaml-Lib).

+Currently, the environment records:
+- `typeDefinitions`, which contains all the type definitions that are in scope;
+- `declaredTypes`, which contains all the types that have been declared;
+- `classFunctionTypeEnv`, which is the type environment for class member functions;
+- `normalTypeEnv`, which is the type environment for the rest.

+When we exit a class, we need to properly prefix its member name with the class name.
+This is quite complex, so it's done centrally in the class `TypeCheckingEnv`.

 The type checking methods in the data class in the package `ast.raw` take the given environment to deduce types of itself and produce a type decorated data class (usually prefixed with `Decorated`) in package `ast.decorated`.
 These methods may use mutable features for its implementation, but they